grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

 ### Stop repair and contact Microsoft

 Before and during repair of any Microsoft device, watch for the following indicators of a potential problem.
-If you see any of these, stop repairing.
+If you see any of these indicators, stop repairing.
 Visit the [Microsoft Product Safety](https://aka.ms/productsafety) page to report and obtain next steps:

 - Any burned or melted components, traces, or plastic parts on the outside of the device, or which otherwise exhibits heat damage, including charring seen in charging or other ports.
 - Any burned or melted components, traces, or plastic parts on the inside of the device, or which otherwise exhibits heat damage.
 - Any accessories exhibiting melting or heat damage that are included with the Microsoft device such as power supplies, keyboards, mice, cables, charging connectors, etc. included with the Microsoft device.
-- Any devices that exhibit a case that has separated apart or opened for reasons other than impact damage from dropping or evidence of tampering.
+- Any devices that exhibit a separated or opened case for reasons other than impact damage from dropping or evidence of tampering.
 - Any other finding that may constitute a potential safety hazard to the user, such as sharp edges on plastics.

 When contacting support, be prepared to provide: